Cass Turner

 SERVICE

 Committee Member, Workshop Planning Committee, Center for Eighteenth-Century Studies, Indiana University, Bloomington.
-September 2022-present.
+September 2022 – May 2023.

 Faculty Advisor, Working Title (Undergraduate Arts Journal and Club), Indiana University, Bloomington.
-August 2022-present.
+August 2022 – May 2023.

 Committee Member, Advisory Committee, Department of English, Indiana University, Bloomington.
-August 2022-present.
+August 2022 – May 2023.

 Committee Member, Job Placement Committee, Department of English, Indiana University, Bloomington.
-August 2021-May 2022.
+August 2021 – May 2023.

 FELLOWSHIPS & HONORS